-Also note that as it's not an official option provided by Etsy itself, you’ll have to contact the seller and complete the transaction through another (but still totally legit) service.
+Also note that it's not an official option provided by Etsy itself.
+You'll have to contact the seller and complete the transaction through another (but still totally legit) service.

-Sadly, not many charities accept donations in the form of Bitcoin, but one of the few that does is the Royal National Lifeboat Institution.
+Sadly, not many charities accept donations in the form of Bitcoin, but one of the few that does is the Royal National Lifeboat Institution (RNLI).

-Nothing – and we mean nothing – has done more to help students than Wikipedia.
+Nothing (and we mean nothing) has done more to help students write essays than Wikipedia.